 WHO: Six falsified antimalarial and antibiotic medical products were discovered in Niger in September 2014.
 All of them have been intentionally falsified and found in pharmacies of public health facilities, but were purchased from private wholesalers.
 Specifically, the antibiotic amoxicillin contained almost no active ingredient.

 EUCAST: Several antimicrobial disks to test susceptibility of antimicrobials were found out of quality control criteria range and therefore considered substandard.
 Poor-quality testing materials can provide unreliable data for clinical and public health purposes.
-Find out more about reported cases of poor quality antibiotics in MEASURE: Access existing data – Quality of antibiotics.
+Find out more about reported cases of poor quality antibiotics in MEASURE: Quality.

 |WHO Global Surveillance and Monitoring System for substandard and falsified medical products||Report based on the data/case studies collected by the WHO Global Surveillance and Monitoring System (GSMS) for substandard and falsified medicines.
 Antibiotics are among the most reported medicines in the database.
 Puts forth “prevent, detect, respond” strategy to tackle the issue.|